willdurand-edu/php-slides/src/extended/01_symfony2.md

 Symfony **provides a powerful set of tools for rapidly developing web applications** without imposing on your application.

-The Symfony standard edition also install some popular libraries playing well with Symfony including the Doctrine ORM, the Monolog logging library and the Swift Mailer library.
+The Symfony standard edition installs some popular libraries playing well with Symfony including the Doctrine ORM, the Monolog logging library and the Swift Mailer library.

 > [http://symfony.com/doc/current/book/index.html](http://symfony.com/doc/current/book/index.html)